Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

 :warning: **Notes:**
 - The S3 submodule commands will not work if you have previously installed the COTX software using an OVA or RPMs.
-    - To install and test the S3 component, you'll have to create a new VM.
+    - To install and test the S3 submodule, you'll have to create a new VM.

 ### 1.0 Prerequisites